☰ VanJS Tutorial

 Polymorphic Binding

-If you use VanJS to build reusable UI components, it's desirable for your components to accept both state and non-state property values.
-For instance, for a reusable button component like that:
+If you use VanJS to build reusable UI components, it might be desirable for your components, just like tag functions, to accept a static value, a State object, or a binding function as a property value.
+For instance, for a reusable Button component like that:

 const Button = ({color, ...}) = button(